crwlrsoft/url/README.md

 https://www.example.com/foo?param=value&marco=polo
 ```

-Btw.: As you can see in the example above, you can use a Url object like
+Btw.: As you can see in the example above, you can use a URL object like
 a string because of its `__toString()` method.

 ### Resolving relative URLs

 When you scrape URLs from a website you will come across relative URLs like
 `/path/to/page`, `../path/to/page`, `?param=value`, `#anchor` and alike.
 This
-package makes it a breeze to resolve these URLs to absolute ones with the url
+package makes it a breeze to resolve these URLs to absolute ones with the URL
 of the page where they have been found on.

 ```php